ynput/ayon-documentation/website/docs/addon_usd_admin.md

 2. **+**: Add application path group

 :::tip Application Alias
-You won't need to modify this setting since it comes pre-configured with all the packages we provide.
-You'll likely find the **Application Alias** setting more useful, as it allows you to use the same resolver build with different versions of an app (e.g., different patch versions of Houdini 20.5).
+You'll likely find the **Application Alias** setting most useful, as it lets you use the same resolver build with different versions of an app (e.g., different patch versions of Houdini 20.5).

 ![](assets/usd/admin/application_alias_usage.png)
 :::